-Scot Hemmings begins his second year as Albany State University’s head baseball coach.
-In his first season Coach Hemmings guided the Golden Rams to the 2017 SIAC Eastern Division title.
+Scot Hemmings will be in his third season as Albany State University’s head baseball coach.
+Last season he guided the Golden Rams to the 2018 SIAC Baseball Championship, their first conference title since 2015.

 In his final season as the coach at Darton (2016) the team finished 43-21, won their second consecutive regular season and GCAA conference tournament title, their first ever East Central District title, and made their first ever appearance in the NJCAA World Series in Grand Junction, CO.
 The Cavaliers saw several individual highlights during the 2016 season; starting catcher John Cable was named both Player and Defensive player of the year and was also chosen as a NJCAA All-American.
 Darton had a total of 13 different players receive post-season honors and Coach Hemmings was named GCAA Region 17 and East Central District Coach of the Year.